mirpl/mvp-ta-knowledge-base/docs/Using the Platform/Tests/Test - create and edit.md

 >💬 Definition alert! 🔔
 >**Local arguments** - defined values with a name your test can use when executing, assign to every single script.

+Added arguments can be edited by clicking the 'Edit' button.